 Table 5-2 covers wall design where a predetonation screen is employed to mitigate the effects of anti-tank weapons.
 The table includes 8 different common wall constructions, their total thicknesses, and the standoff distances from those walls at which predetonation screens must be located for the target wall to resist the predetonated round.
 The values in Table 5-2 were obtained through testing, and they represent walls that will resist the "family" of anti-tank weapons that were described in Chapter 2.

-Note that where Table 5-2 shows a predetonation screen standoff of less than 10 meters (33 feet), screens should not be located within the 10 meter (33 feet) unobstructed space unobstructed space required by UFC 4-010-01.
+Note that where Table 5-2 shows a predetonation screen standoff of less than the standoff associated with the unobstructed space, screens should not be located within the \1V1/ unobstructed space unobstructed space required by UFC 4-010-01.